conoramurphy-zz/conoramurphy.github.io/_posts/2016-10-04-an-alerting-interface.markdown

 ---
 layout: post
-title:  "The final 1% in product : making use of what you already have"
+title:  "From Ideation to Launch : An Alerting Interface"
 date:   2016-10-03 10:54:00 +0100
 categories: Portfolio
 ---